 When I started this financial journey, I initially had little background in finances and investing.

-I was taught about good credit, signing up for a credit card, and the basics of saving money — but I wanted to go further by learning how to build wealth and to never have to worry about money.
+I was taught about good credit, signing up for a credit card, and the basics of saving money — but I wanted to go further by learning how to build wealth and to never have to stress about money.

 - I’ve financially educated myself